Collisional thermometry for Gaussian systems: Collisional Model

 We are interested in the composite application of the unitary and dissipative evolutions.
 This propels us to define a stroboscopic map \cite{molitorStroboscopicTwostrokeQuantum2020}:

 where $\sigma^n$ denotes the full covariance matrix after $N$ full steps of the collisional model.

-We will perform our analysis based on the steady state $\sigma_S^*$ of the system associated with the map above.
-To do so, note that the evolution of the in-between system in one time step is always given by
+We will perform our analysis based on the steady state $\sigma_S^*$ of the system associated with the map above. { To do so, we first introduce the Gaussian partial trace (over a covariance matrix).
+This operation is defined as:

-with GTr denoting the Gaussian partial trace.
+given the subsystems A and S and their correlation block $\sigma_{SA}$ \cite{serafiniQuantumContinuousVariables2017a}. } Now, note that the evolution of the in-between system in one time step is always given by

 This is a consequence of the fact that the system always interacts with a fresh ancilla from the chain, in the initial state $\sigma_A^0$.
-The steady state $\sigma_S^*$ is obtained as the fixed point of this matrix evolution equation:
+The steady state $\sigma_S^*$ of the \emph{system} is obtained as the fixed point of this matrix evolution equation:

-The system is now allowed to evolve with $N$ steps of the collisional model.
-After this, the state of the system is given by
+The system is now allowed to evolve with $N$ steps of the collisional model. { After this, the collective state of the system + ancilla is given by: